mcarvin8/ava-sf-devops/README.md

 ### Protected CI/CD Environments
 Protect environments to restrict who can deploy changes.
 Validation environments (`validate-*`) can be left open, while destructive and deploy environments should be restricted.

-## Bot Deployments
-For Einstein Bots, update:
-- `.forceignore` to exclude bot versions not to deploy.
-- `scripts/replacementFiles` to configure the Bot User per org.
-- `sfdx-project.json` to run the right `replacements` per environment variables

-> If not using this feature, remove `replacements` from `sfdx-project.json`.

 ## Other CI/CD Platforms